top of page

 restore survivors. stop oppression

 Rest Stop Ministries provides Tennessee with a long-term care facility uniquely designed to rehabilitate women survivors of domestic sex trafficking.
-Our residential restoration program opened November 2015.
+Our residential restoration program opened November 2015, and has grown into a strong evidence-based program with 3 distinct pillars:

 bottom of page